zorkzou/Molden2AIM/README.md

 ## Recent Changes
 Version 4.1.3 (05/12/2017).

 1. The EDF library has been refitted using the even-tempered formula (M. Reiher and A. Wolf, J. Chem.
 Phys.
-121, 10945, 2004) to achieve better accuracy.
+121, 10945, 2004, Section VI.A) to achieve better accuracy.

 Version 4.1.2 (04/29/2017).